Boulder Scooter Accident Attorneys

 E-scooters, such as Bird, Lime, Lyft, Razor, and Spin, have become increasingly popular in Boulder.
 The city allows scooter-sharing companies to maintain rental centers throughout the city limits for potential riders, and those riders jumped aboard them rather quickly.
 However, as e-scooter use has increased, so have accidents and injuries.
 Whether the accident was caused by a reckless scooter rider, careless pedestrian, or negligent driver, do not hesitate to contact the Tenge Law Firm, LLC at (303) 502-5587 to speak to a knowledgeable personal injury attorney after an e-scooter accident.

 While e-scooters provide a convenient way to explore Boulder, they also come with a number of risks.
-There share many of the same safety issues as mopeds and bicycles, due to the lack of protection.
+There share many of the same safety issues as bicycles and mopeds, due to the lack of protection.
 By comparison, cars have seatbelts, airbags, and shock-absorbing frames that protect them at all times, while scooter riders have no such protections.
 They also do not have the safety regulations that govern bicycles, such as helmet laws.

 As a result of this deficiency, a scooter accident at low speeds could cause more serious injuries than an automobile accident that occurs at a similar velocity.
 Although electric scooters may reduce single-occupant motor vehicle use, they can be a hazard on city streets because they travel faster than pedestrians.
 Riding in heavily congested areas, traveling on uneven surfaces, and navigating obstacles can be hazardous – for both riders and pedestrians.